Perfectoid pure singularities: Introduction

-Bhargav Bhatt NSF Grant DMS \#1801689 and \#1840234, NSF FRG Grant \#1952399, a Packard Fellowship, and the Simons Foundation.
+Bhargav Bhatt was supported by NSF Grant DMS \#1801689 and \#1840234, NSF FRG Grant \#1952399, a Packard Fellowship, and the Simons Foundation.
 Linquan Ma was supported in part by NSF Grant DMS \#2302430 and a fellowship from the Sloan Foundation.
 Zsolt Patakfalvi was supported by grant \#200020B/192035 from the Swiss National Science Foundation and ERC Starting grant \#804334.
-Karl Schwede was supported by NSF Grant \#2101800 and NSF FRG Grant DMS-1952522 and a Fellowship from the Simons Foundation.
-Kevin Tucker was supported by NSF Grant DMS \#2200716.
-Joe Waldron was supported by NSF Grant DMS\#2401279, the Simons Foundation Gift \#850684, and also gratefully acknowledges support from the Institute for Advanced Study during his Spring 2024 Membership funded by the Infosys Membership Fund.
+Karl Schwede was supported by NSF Grants \#2101800, \#2501903 and NSF FRG Grant DMS-1952522, Simons Travel Support SFI-MPSTSM-00013051 and a Fellowship from the Simons Foundation.
+Kevin Tucker was partially supported by NSF Grants \#2200716, \#2501904 and Simons Foundation Travel Support for Mathematicians SFI-MPS-TSM-00014083.
+Joe Waldron was supported by NSF CAREER Grant DMS \#2440240, NSF Grant DMS\#2401279, the Simons Foundation Gift \#850684, and also gratefully acknowledges support from the Institute for Advanced Study during his Spring 2024 Membership funded by the Infosys Membership Fund.
 Jakub Witaszek was supported by NSF Grant No.\ DMS-\#2101897 and NSF Grant No.\ DMS-\#2401360.
 This material based upon work supported by the National Science Foundation under Grant No. DMS-1928930, while the authors were in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, during the Spring 2024 semester.
 The authors thank Elden Elmanto and George Pappas for valuable conversations.
-The authors also thank Anne Fayolle for valuable comments on an earlier draft.
+The authors also thank Anne Fayolle for valuable comments on earlier drafts and in particular for pointing out a problem with { 4.29}.
+Finally, the authors also thank the referee for numerous useful comments.